Applied-Materials-Technology/dalmatian-trainer/stereo_dic_lab.md

     * Random motion images (10-15 images)
 6. Store your calibration images in a separate calibration sub-folder
 7. Use the calibration images in the Calibration Software to calibrate your setup.
-8. If correlation fails adjust angles or lighting and repeat.
+8. If calibration fails adjust angles or lighting and repeat.

 <u>Parameters to consider:</u>